Delta encoding: Examples

+Binary delta compression

 Delta encoding in HTTP

 Another instance of use of delta encoding is RFC 3229, "Delta encoding in HTTP", which proposes that HTTP servers should be able to send updated Web pages in the form of differences between versions (deltas), which should decrease Internet traffic, as most pages change slowly over time, rather than being completely rewritten repeatedly:

 The suggested rsync-based framework was implemented in the rproxy system as a pair of HTTP proxies.
 Like the basic vcdiff-based implementation, both systems are rarely used.

 Delta copying

 Delta copying is a fast way of copying a file that is partially changed, when a previous version is present on the destination location.
 With delta copying, only the changed part of a file is copied.
 It is usually used in backup or file copying software, often to save bandwidth when copying between computers over a private network or the internet.
 One notable open-source example is rsync.